IRCAD-IHU/sight-doc/Tutorials/src/TutoSimpleAR.rst

     :scale: 100
     :align: center

-Please also note that by default, the generic scene renders each time a data of its adaptors is modified.
-To disable this behavior and synchronize only when requested, we setup the following attribute ``renderMode`` to ``sync``:
+Please also note that by default, the generic scene renders each time the input of any of its adaptors is modified.
+To disable this behavior and synchronize only when requested, we set the ``renderMode`` attribute to ``sync``:

 .. code-block:: xml